 It’s not a lost cause.
 Yes, we don’t know the exact ranking factors but we can learn from experience and trying things.
 Take on board data and see what websites are doing that is improving their rankings.

-Backlino have been awesome and put together a list of 200 ranking factors, some of which are proven, others controversial and some just speculation.
+Backlino have been awesome and put together a list of 200 ranking factors which was last updated 28 December 2018, some of which are proven, others controversial and some just speculation.

 200 is quite a list but they have also summarised what they believe to be the most important: